makerdao/community/faqs/governance.md

 ## How Long is the Voting Period of an Executive Vote?

-Executive Votes presently do not conclude within a set period, which is part of the design of Continuous Approval Voting.
+Executive Votes do not conclude within a set period, which is part of the design of Continuous Approval Voting.
 For instance, if a vote does not garner enough votes at first, it may do so later if the proposal gains in popularity.

 Nonetheless, governance may propose Executive Votes that terminate after a certain amount of time.

 ## Can anyone start an Executive Vote?

 Yes, anyone can create an on-chain Executive Vote using the MakerDAO governance contracts.
 However, there is no non-technical UI available to do this.
-Users can create proposals, also known as [“Slates”](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation) through [this experimental portal](https://chief.makerdao.com/), or by interacting directly with the smart contracts.
+Users can create proposals, also known as ["Slates"](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation) through [this experimental portal](https://chief.makerdao.com/), or by interacting directly with the smart contracts.

-Executive Votes created by arbitrary Ethereum addresses will not display on the Maker Foundation’s [Governance Portal,](https://vote.makerdao.com/) only the Governance Facilitator(s) are able to put up Executive Votes that display there.
+Executive Votes created by arbitrary Ethereum addresses will not display on the Maker Foundation's [Governance Portal,](https://vote.makerdao.com/) only the Governance Facilitator(s) are able to put up Executive Votes that display there.
 However, a more [technical version of the Governance Portal](https://chief.makerdao.com/) exists that lists all proposals irrespective of who created them.

 ## Does anyone audit the code for the Executive Votes?